-Craig Loftin is an historian of 1950s and early 1960s gay and lesbian activism (sometimes referred to as "homophile" organizing).
+Craig Loftin is an historian of 1950s and early 1960s gay and lesbian activism (referred to as "homophile" organizing).
 In "Unacceptable Mannerisms" he examines how ideas about gender - and especially masculinity - shaped homophile politics.
 Why, according to Loftin, did authors and readers of magazines like ONE think "swishes" were a problem?
 What consequences (both positive and negative) does Loftin associate with the increased visibility of homosexuality in American culture during this era?

-Joanne Meyerowitz is a familiar figure from week one.
-In her short article assigned this week she examines the life and celebrity of Christine Jorgenson.
+The short article by Joanne Meyerowitz examines the life and celebrity of Christine Jorgenson, widely recognized as the first "trans celebrity" in the US.
 What, according to Meyerowitz, made Jorgenson's story attractive to postwar Americans?
 Knowing what we know about "sexual containment" (from May), and the atmosphere of fear and repression surrounding homosexuality during this era (from Loftin), how can we account for Jorgenson's celebrity, and the initially warm reception she received from the public?
 What role does science play in Meyerowitz's account?
 How about law?

-The two primary sources assigned this week are discussed repeatedly in the other assigned readings.
+The two primary sources assigned this week are discussed repeatedly in the other assigned materials.
 As you read selections from Kinsey's studies and "Employment of Homosexuals and Other Sex Perverts in Government," pay close attention to language and tone.
 What recurring themes and patterns do you notice in these documents?
-Looking forward to your Short Paper (During Session 6), attempt a "practice analysis" of one of these sources.
-How do these documents challenge, complicate, or clarify the claims made by May, Igo, Loftin, and Meyerowitz?
+Looking forward to your Short Paper (due this week), attempt a "practice analysis" of one of these primary sources.
+How do these documents challenge, complicate, or clarify the claims made by May, Igo, Loftin, and/or Meyerowitz?